Undergraduate Research Experience Placements 2025

 How to apply

-When you have chosen your preferred project and a second choice project and are sure that you meet the eligibility requirements above, please click on this link to apply
+When you have chosen your preferred project and are sure that you meet the eligibility requirements above, please click on this link to apply